FLock-io/testnet-training-node-quickstart/README.md

 TASK_ID=<task-id> FLOCK_API_KEY="<your-flock-api-key-stakes-as-node-for-the-task>" HF_TOKEN="<your-hf-token>" CUDA_VISIBLE_DEVICES=0 HF_USERNAME="your-hf-user-name" python full_automation.py
 ```

-The above command will automatically train and submit multiple LLMs that are smaller the max parameters limitation for the given task.
+The above command will automatically train and submit multiple LLMs that are smaller than the max parameters limitation for the given task. **Ensure that each model version is committed to the same repository to maintain version history.** Refer to the [Hugging Face documentation on commits](https://huggingface.co/docs/hub/repositories-getting-started#pushing-files) for guidance on how to manage commits effectively.

 #### Bypass certain models